 Restart your computer.

 It’s amazing how many problems can be resolved with a computer restart.
-Even a Mac!
+Yes, even a Mac!

 But be careful: if you haven’t checked for updates in a while, your computer may have updates pending so this could result in a very long wait!